DMTF/Redfish-Tools/json-to-openapi-converter/README.md

 | `MessageRef` | Optional | Pointer to the JSON Schema definition of `Message`.              |               |
 | `DoNotWrite` | Optional | List of the output files to exclude when writing the YAML files. | None          |
 | `Extensions` | Optional | Structure of additional URIs to apply to a resource type if provided in the base OpenAPI service document. |               |

-Use the `--config` command-line argument to specify the configuration file.

 ## Usage